-The majority of companies registered at the Companies Registration Office are private companies limited by shares.
+The majority of companies registered are private companies limited by shares.

 A private limited company may be a single member company.
-These companies are popular for a number of reasons including the fact that a shareholder's liability is limited to what they have subscribed for their shares in the company.
+These companies are popular for several reasons, including the fact that a shareholder's liability is limited to what they have subscribed for their shares in the company.